Few-shot training LLMs for project-specific code-summarization: Introduction

 Very large language models (LLMs) are viewed as a revolutionary advance in natural language processing.
 Models such as GPT-3~\cite{brown2020language}, which have over 150 billion parameters, are trained using a simple, autoregressive, predict-the-next token regime over enormous corpora.
 Codex~\cite{chen2021evaluating}, for example is a similar 12 billion parameters model trained on code.
 While such models certainly perform very well indeed at the task of prediction (\emph{e.g.,} for code completion) , they are also quite good at other tasks, such as generating code from docstrings, and vice versa, after suitable fine-tuning~\cite{chen2021evaluating}.

 One of the most exciting aspects of LLMs is \emph{zero, one- or few-shot training}.
 In this line of work, the LLM is not subject to conventional fine-tuning (as is most typical with BERT, T5, RoBERTA, etc~\cite{devlin2018bert,raffel2019exploring,liu2019roberta}) using a sizeable number of on-task training examples (typically in the range of 100 -100,000 examples); rather it is given a prefix, comprising just a handful of input-input pairs, and then is prompted with a query input (sans output).
 In this (highly sample-efficient) regime, LLMs are known to perform surprisingly well.
 Most remarkably, few-shot training \emph{does not require any weight adjustment whatsoever}.
 Rather, the LLM leverages the information in the first part of the prompt to condition itself to perform the task reflected in the few examples.
 This works because the massive capacity (billions of parameters!) of the model allows it to condition its generative behaviour on the given prompt in extremely varied, subtle \& flexible ways.
 An example two-shot training prompt, for the task of English-German translation, might be, for example: \begin{quotation} { \tt The sentence "how are you?" in German is "wie geht es?".
 The sentence "See you later!" in German is "Bis Bald!".
 The sentence "How much is that apple?" in German is\emph{<submit>}} \end{quotation} If prompted with this, when one hits the submit button, GPT3 responds { \tt "Wie viel kostet diese Apfel?"}, which is a good translation\footnote{Actual output from the GPT3 showcase, obtained from the {\tt text-DaVinci-002} model, at \url{https://beta.openai.com/playground}}.
 Likewise, LLMs are known to be capable of few-shot learning on a wide range of tasks, including question-answering, natural language inference, summarization, \emph{etc. } It should be noted that few-shot learning is very challenging indeed, and the aptitude of LLMs to learn to perform different tasks in this regime is quite phenomenal\footnote{See \url{https://www.nytimes.com/2022/04/15/magazine/ai-language.html}}.
+Interestingly, few-shot learning has a peculiar and interesting salience for software engineering: \emph{for dealing with project-specific linguistic phenomena}.